rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 The target audience is hobby OS developers who are new to ARM's 64 bit [ARMv8-A architecture](https://developer.arm.com/products/architecture/cpu-architecture/a-profile/docs).
-The tutorials will give a guided, step-by-step tour of how to write a [monolithic] Operating System `kernel` from scratch.
+The tutorials will give a guided, step-by-step tour of how to write a [monolithic] Operating System `kernel` for an `embedded system` from scratch.
 They cover implementation of common Operating Systems tasks, like writing to the serial console, setting up virtual memory and exception handling.
 All while leveraging Rust's unique features to provide for safety and speed.

 [monolithic]: https://en.wikipedia.org/wiki/Monolithic_kernel